Quick Stitches for Crochet Blankets: A Growing Stitch Library

 Using these stitches in your crochet blankets

 These stitches are all designed to help you feel confident as you choose, swatch, and begin your next blanket project.
+If you’re planning a full blanket, I’d always suggest making a small swatch first.
+Even simple stitches can behave differently depending on yarn, hook size, and tension.

 I’ll continue adding to this stitch library as the Quick Stitches for Crochet Blankets series grows, so this page will always be a work in progress.
 Each new stitch is added with blankets in mind, focusing on stitches that are enjoyable to crochet, are practical for larger projects, and, of course, make great blankets.

+When I choose stitches for blankets, I’m always thinking about three things – how the fabric drapes, how it behaves over a larger piece, and whether it’s enjoyable to crochet for longer sessions.
 If one particular stitch catches your eye, I’d encourage you to watch the video tutorial and try a small swatch first.
 Taking a little time to get to know how a stitch feels – how it drapes, how it looks in colour, how it grows – can make all the difference when choosing the right stitch, and hook size, for a blanket.

 If you’d like to hear when new stitch tutorials or crochet blanket patterns are released, you’re very welcome to join my email list below.
 When you sign up, you’ll receive two free patterns from me, along with updates and news from Catherine Crochets.